shopnil9826/todolist-design/README.md

-# TODO List using PHP and MYSQL for my batch 02 students.
+# TODO List using PHP and MYSQL